alice1020/alicemilivinti/content/about.md

 At the moment I am finishing my journey in the academic world ~~currently unemployed~~.
 I will always be grateful to the Swiss Federal Science Foundation to finance my PhD and let me learn so much, but at the moment I feel academia is not the future I am looking for.
 It is a world a bit detached from reality and with a lot established intellectual narcissism.
 And even tough I am ~~relatively~~ narcissist myself, I do not feel that is the right place for me.
 At least now.

-I love to try food food and wine I have never tried before, running, mountain sports, mornings, tea, breakfasts at home.
+I love to try food and wine I have never tried before, running, mountain sports, mornings, tea, breakfasts at home.

 #### FAQ I ask myself